Thank you for your interest in volunteering!

 We depend on volunteers like you to help build caring communities and make mental health matter.
 Volunteering plays an important role in supporting the resilience and recovery of people affected by mental illness.
-Not only does volunteering with CMHA-ER support our programs, services and special events, the act of volunteering can be beneficial for your mental health!
+Not only does volunteering with CMHA Edmonton support our programs, services and special events, the act of volunteering can be beneficial for your mental health!

-Who volunteers with CMHA-ER?
+Who volunteers with CMHA Edmonton?

 - CMHA values diversity and welcomes applications from First Nation, Inuit and Metis, New Canadian, racialized, differently abled and LGBTTQIA+ communities.